 We design and market an integrated suite of customized and entertaining email software products for the consumer or home user markets.
-We believe we are a global technology leader focused on enriching email interactions by offering users the ability to design highly personalized email presentations.
-Our innovations in entertaining email technology, along with our large collection of multimedia content for email communication, have made our website one of the top Internet destinations in the world for downloading entertaining email solutions.
+We believe we are a global technology leader in enriching email interactions by offering users the ability to design highly personalized email presentations.
+Our innovations in entertaining email technology, along with our large collection of multimedia content for email communication, we believe have made our website one of the top Internet destinations in the world for downloading entertaining email solutions.

 Since we began operations in 2000, we have recorded approximately 56 million registered downloads of our free product in more than 100 countries, and since January 1, 2003, we have recorded more than one million registered downloads each month.
-As of September 30, 2005, we have more than 9.3 million active users, and currently, more than 240 million IncrediMail emails are sent each month.
+As of September 30, 2005, we have more than 9.3 million active users, and currently, more than 240 million IncrediMail emails are sent by our users each month.
+Our users typically use our products for as long as three years.
 Through September 30, 2005, we have sold more than 805,000 products and content licenses worldwide to our registered users.
 We believe our historical track record of converting registered users to purchasing customers represents a convincing validation of our business strategy.